9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 make letter signs for fun letter recognition activities

-Capital versus Lowercase Letters
+Capital Letters versus Lowercase Letters

 Some early childhood educators teach uppercase letters first because uppercase letters are easier for young kids to write.
 I think that it is best to teach uppercase and lowercase letters at the same time.

 When you look at print in books, newspapers, etc., the majority of the text is made with lowercase letters.
-Don’t confuse young kids.
+Don’t confuse young children.
 I feel it’s best to teach them the correct usage of cases from the start.

-Letter and Sounds
+Letter and Letter Sounds

 When my son was little, his private occupational therapist was upset because he identified some letters by their sound rather than their name.
 She was insistent that he HAD to know the names of the letters and didn’t understand why I was excited that he knew the sounds.
 It was time for a change, so this just encouraged me to find another occupational therapist for him.